-is social organizations (for details, see the section "community various community outreach programs that FIBI Group is nizations.
-FIBI Group also holds periodic meetings with these is regard to the management and to the board of directors.
+FIBI Group maintains dialogues with various social organizations (for details, see the section "community outreach" in this report).
+We lead the various community outreach programs that FIBI Group is operating in conjunction with these organizations.
+FIBI Group also holds periodic meetings with these organizations and forwards reports in this regard to the management and to the board of directors.